“I know that in some countries saying words like sh** and fu** are something that is kinda normal, but in our country it’s offending.”

 Once hired we then train the developers in any areas they need extra help with using TeamTreehouse as the primary training tool.

-TIP: Employ remote staff and work with them long-term.
+PRO TIP: Employ remote staff and work with them long-term.
 It’s the only way to really understand each other and move together towards a common goal.

 Step 3: Communication

 I can’t stress enough how important communication with your team is.
 Establish your expectations clearly from the very beginning and make sure they are fully understood.

 If it’s a short contract job, email may be your main choice of collaboration.
 However, if you’re looking at a longer project or building a team, you may prefer a tool like Asana or Basecamp.
 Asana is the tool we use for all of our projects and procedures.
 Our procedures are documented in a step by step process so that if anyone is sick or on leave, any staff member could effectively complete the task.

 For daily communications with the team, we moved from Skype to Slack.
 We found Slack much more conducive to group discussions and specific project talk.
 To streamline discussions, we've set up different topic channels such as: Attendance (where we all greet each other and say we’ve arrived for the day); Programming; General; Members; and Wins.
 It’s great for building a strong team environment and efficient communication.

 Once you’ve onboarded your staff, the most important piece of advice I can give you is to keep communicating.
 I check in with our Administration Coordinator each morning either via Slack or a quick Skype chat.
 We discuss the jobs she has been designated for that day, the timelines and any help she requires.
 This is also done with our Developer and Designer each morning.
 In addition, we also have a Skype team meeting once a week to ensure that everyone knows exactly what is going on in the different areas of the business.